Whales, dolphins, penguins, cape fur seals and mola mola (sunfish), an awesome boat trip ...

 What's more, CapeTownMagazine.com readers get the Hopper flight for only R1190pp (that's a 15% discount) via this secret link.
 Or get a 10% discount on ALL other flights with Cape Town Helicopters.
 Claim yours by using our unique booking code: FlyAirbus.

 Cape Town Culinary Tours

 Taste your way through Cape Town with Cape Town Culinary Tours.
 Not only does this guided walking tour present the true flavours of our multicultural city through its intimate offering, but here history comes to the fore too - owner Elsje Erasmus is as passionate about teaching local history as she is about food.
-So whether it’s savouring your way up historic streets in the inner-city, or a winelands experience filled with country hospitality, you can be assured that a flavourful journey will be had, with a valuable lessons about Cape Town’s history inbetween.
+So whether it’s savouring your way up historic streets in the inner-city, or a winelands experience filled with country hospitality, you can be assured of a flavourful journey with some valuable lessons about Cape Town’s history in between.
 Custom and private tours may be booked, while family and team-building events can also be arranged.

 Deon Meyer Mystery (audio) Day Tour

 Looking for a day-tour that will have you intrigued, entertained and enthralled?
 Don’t delay booking for the Deon Meyer Mystery Day Tour.
 Hop into a tour bus along with 11 other people and take a trip through Cape Town, visiting the significant locations featured in Deon Meyer’s novels Thirteen Hours, 7 Days, Cobra and Icarus, with exhilarating audio clips as your guide throughout this tour.
 Follow the chase of the characters in the beloved author's novels set in Cape Town as the tour takes you from the lower Long Street to Signal Hill and Sea Point - you will have the opportunity to experience picture-perfect views and knowledgeable guides on this visual-audio tour.